 “Presence” I simply love Amy Cuddy.
 Her book is great and I especially admire her since she recently got slammed by some of her peers (male) for accuracy in her research.
 It’s definitely worth a read, and her TED talk on Power Poses is a must as well!

 Fiona Flintham, DrivenWoman Co-founder and Group Leader in Zurich

 “The ONE Thing” by Gary Keller.
 The surprisingly simple truth behind extraordinary results – is one that helped me immensely a few years ago – on page 20 he says “No one succeeds alone.
 No one.”
 I totally believe in that.

 Miisa Mink, DrivenWoman founder and Group Leader in Soho, London, UK

 “Seven Spiritual Laws Of Success” by Deepak Chopra.
 I used to think that success is based on hard work and luck alone.
 But on the other hand I didn’t want to kill myself in the process.
 After reading this book my whole perspective on life and success changed radially, and soon DrivenWoman was born.
 The book is very small.
 Yes.
 But most powerful!

-What are your favourite books to inspire your summer?
+What are your favourite personal development books to inspire your summer?
 Please share in the comments below.